Romans-I-XVI/Roku-gameEngine/README.md

 This method is primarily for internal use, but may be called manually if desired.
 It returns an empty game object.
 ##### getDeltaTime() as Float
 Returns the delta time.
 Note: Delta time is automatically applied to the built in instance xspeed and yspeed.
 Delta time is also automatically passed to the onUpdate(dt) function in every instance for convenience.
+##### setBackgroundColor(color as Dynamic) as Void
+Set the color the game layer will be cleared with, if set to invalid the game layer will not be cleared.
 ##### drawColliders(instance as Object) as Void
 This method is for debugging purposes, it will draw the colliders associated with the provided instance.